epfl-ada/ada-2022-project-badassteam/README.md

 ## Dataset
 ### *-Movie metadata dataset*
-As we chose to analyze only the US cinema industry, the first step was to exclude all the non-US movies.
+To analyze only the US cinema industry, the first step was to exclude all the non-US movies.
 Then, we decided to import the available review_score from wikidata.
 To do so, we create a mapping dataset where each row contains the freebase_ID, the wikidata_ID, the review score and the origin of the review score.\
 After opening the dataset, data exploration has been performed.
-It has been clear that the USA is by far the country that produces the highest amount of movies.
+USA is, by far, the country that produces the highest amount of movies.
 So the focus is done exlusively on the US movie industry.

 ### *-Character metadata dataset*
 After exploring the dataset, we noticed that some informations were missing or wrong.
 Some Actor_gender were wrong and the ethnicity columns had just a freebase_Id but not any label.
 Missing values have been collected from wikidata and implemented in the dataset.
 The actor age at release has also been corrected, in some cases it was negative or very big whch is not feasible.
 This outlier values have been replaced by the opposite for the negative ones and by NaN for the big ones.
 Finally the dataset is filtered with only US movies.